The Engineering Behind Plastic Waste

 What should we do next?

-Education is one of the best way forward.
+Education is one of the best way forward for Plastic Engineering.

 Education is a must if one needs to counter the idea of plastic waste.
 We know that the major plastic waste contributors are packaging.
 This includes almost all packaging methods in the food and the construction industry.
 While the packaging industries decide on how to tackle the problem they are creating, we must learn to use plastic products responsibly.